joaobiriba/ningjs-presentation/content.md

 </div>

 <!-- NOTES -->
-- Range of prices
-- Tethered and untethered
-- Smartphone, gaming consoles, and PCs
-- Positional tracking vs. rotational only
-- Controllers (3DoF vs. fully tracked) vs. headset only
-- Inside-out vs. outside-in tracking systems
+- Backed by the largest corporations in the world, everyone wants in
+- Range from cheap to expensive, tethered and untethered, controllers, tracking
-- **HTC Vive** currently the most compelling by Steam, but never know
+- HTC Vive with Steam currently offers the most compelling experiences, but never know
+- See a lot of different devices, systems, platforms competing against each other...

 ---